-The Campus Safety Office is a contracted service through Securitas Security Services, Inc. Securitas is a locally-focused full service security company offering comprehensive and customized security solutions.
+The Campus Safety Office is a contracted service through Securitas Security Services, Inc. Securitas is a locally-focused, full-service security company offering comprehensive and customized security solutions.
 The Office consists of four-to-five security officers and is overseen jointly by the Northland College Chief Financial Officer and the Director of Residential Life.
 The security department is augmented by the Ashland City Police Department and the Ashland County Sheriff's Office.
 All three entities have established a strong and collaborative working relationship and continue to explore the completion of a written memorandum of understanding.
-Several draft complies have been circulated and are awaiting legal overview.